andrewdsilva/rails-room-booking/README.md

 - **Synchronization of availability with Airbnb**: Automatically synchronize the availability of your accommodations with Airbnb, ensuring consistent and up-to-date availability across platforms, saving you time and effort in managing multiple calendars.

-Here's the added paragraph to your README file, providing some information about the dependencies:

 ## Dependencies

 This project has been developed using the following key dependencies: